The sad state of crypto custody

 The risky BYOB promise

 You have received or bought your first crypto-currencies and now you need to decide where to keep it safe.
-Your first option is to be your own bank or “BYOB”.
+Your first option is to be your own bank or “BYOB.”
 Finally!
-The dream of any post modernist society: no more need for intermediaries and greedy banks to manage your funds.
+The dream of any post-modernist society: no more need for intermediaries and greedy banks to manage your funds.
 You can finally be in charge.
 But can you?

-Yes, Blockchains are safer because there are incentive mechanisms aimed making sure the networks are unbreakable (not “51% attacked”).
+Yes, blockchains are safer because there are incentive mechanisms aimed at making sure the networks are unbreakable (not “51 percent attacked”).
 But you need to get your crypto assets somewhere safe.
 You need to “be your own bank” (BYOB).
-Crypto custody starts with a requirement: Crypto currencies being encrypted, you need to own and keep your own private keys which will enable you to sign your transactions and you will own a secret code (a passphrase) that will allow you to recover your funds (a “seed”).
+Crypto custody starts with a requirement: Crypto currencies being encrypted, you need to own and keep your own private keys, which will enable you to sign your transactions and you will own a secret code (a passphrase) that will allow you to recover your funds (a “seed”).
 The management of this private key and codes is at the origin of nearly all the problems you may have encountered to date.

 And it starts with an important problem to solve: the management of the secret passphrase.

 If you have ever used any sort of wallet app, you have been exposed to the confusing on-boarding and warnings: 12 or 24 words to remember or “keep safe” and multiple reminders that they are “not a bank” and that you are in charge of your own security.
-You get a private key to “keep safe”
+You get a private key to “keep safe.”

 But what does “keeping safe” mean?
 Do you have to print it and keep it under your bed until someone else finds it and accidentally throws it away, or the ink on the paper fades?
-Do you put it in a safety deposit box …at your bank (at $200 per year on average)?
+Do you put it in a safe deposit box… at your bank (at $200 per year on average)?
 In a vault in Switzerland?
 Put it in a password manager, protected by a single password or worse in a word document?
 Encrypt it (again) so no one gets to read it?

 Centralization for simplification?

-Then you quickly realize than being your own bank is more complex and dangerous than you thought, And you decide to leave your funds on your exchange which will manage your cryptos for you.
+Then you quickly realize that being your own bank is more complex and dangerous than you thought, and you decide to leave your funds on your exchange, which will manage your cryptos for you.
 It is actually comforting to rely on the security of an established company.

 But can you really trust a centralized service?
 What if they have low reliability or abusive maintenance periods and your funds get stuck when you need them ?
 What if they get hacked or DDOSed?
 Or even shut down by authorities (like it may happen in Korea )?
 Or are simply unreliable or unavailable.
-And if you thought your funds are better with an exchange think twice: first they depend on the legacy finance system and oxygen could be cut off any time.
+And if you thought your funds are better with an exchange, think twice: first they depend on the legacy finance system, and oxygen could be cut off any time.

-And what you gain in delegated security you may lose in convenience: some of those exchanges will not let you withdraw or deposit new coins (because you only trade coins and not own them).
-For those who want to participate in ICOS you will also be limited because transfers from exchanges are not accepted.
+And what you gain in delegated security you may lose in convenience: Some of those exchanges will not let you withdraw or deposit new coins (because you only trade coins, and not own them).
+For those who want to participate in ICOs you also will be limited because transfers from exchanges are not accepted.

-Sure, if you can afford it, you can decide to place your all your crypto funds in a secret air-gapped bunker 30 feet under in Switzerland.
+Sure, if you can afford it, you can decide to place all your crypto funds in a secret air-gapped bunker 30 feet under in Switzerland.
 Your funds will be safe there, but is that convenient when you may need them handy?
-Yes, there is a trade off between absolute security (is there such a thing?) and convenience.
+Yes, there is a trade-off between absolute security (is there such a thing?) and convenience.

 Hardware: a better solution?

-Everyone with minimum knowledge, will tell you that the best way to solve the problem of storing your crypto funds is to use a hardware wallet (“cold storage”) and it certainly is one of the best solutions to date.
-Hot wallets ( ie: software) are more prone to attacks because “permanently” connected to the network.
-But hardware wallets are “air gapped”, meaning not connected by design, until you connect them.
-So your funds is protected by your hardware key, itself protected by secure hardware elements.
+Everyone with minimum knowledge will tell you that the best way to solve the problem of storing your crypto funds is to use a hardware wallet (“cold storage”), and certainly it is one of the best solutions to date.
+Hot wallets ( i.e. software) are more prone to attacks because they are “permanently” connected to the network.
+But hardware wallets are “air gapped,” meaning not connected by design, until you connect them.
+So your funds are protected by your hardware key, itself protected by secure hardware elements.

 But who protects your hardware key?
 Where do you keep it?
-Even hardware gets deteriorated over time, have software issues, or even stolen.
-Sure you can always restore your hardware in a new one.
-But if you can, so can an attacker and we’re back to the beginning: How do you protect your hardware passphrase phrase?
-(Read above).
-And what you gain in security you lose (significantly) in convenience: you need to be in front of a computer with a micro USB cable to connect your hardware (read above on UX).
-At the age of mobile this is not ideal.
+Even hardware deteriorates over time, has software issues or even stolen.
+Sure, you can always restore your hardware in a new one.
+But if you can, so can an attacker, and we’re back to the beginning: How do you protect your hardware passphrase phrase?
+(Read above.)
+And what you gain in security you lose (significantly) in convenience: You need to be in front of a computer with a micro USB cable to connect your hardware (read above on UX).
+In the age of mobile, this is not ideal.

 How do you make sure your private keys and passphrase/mnemonic codes are safe *over time* when you are in charge.
 Good luck with that.

-Finally you also have to “trust the code”.
-Those apps also suffer from major vulnerabilities which result in loss of quasi loss of funds.
-The reality is that even decentralized services are at risks.
-Because no code is perfect.
+Finally you also have to “trust the code.”
+Those apps also suffer from major vulnerabilities, which result in loss of quasi loss of funds.
+The reality is that even decentralized services are at risk — because no code is perfect.

-One currency, one wallet: this is close to the reality today when you move past the topfour or five currencies.
-You will find some wallets that are supporting up to 10 currencies (and i am not referring to ERC20 /ICO tokens).
+One currency, one wallet: this is close to the reality today when you move past the top four or five currencies.
+You will find some wallets that are supporting up to 10 currencies (and I am not referring to ERC20/ICO tokens).
 But there are hundreds of chains and forks out there, each with their light wallet.
-One wallet for NEO, One for MONERO, One for Ripple and so on.
-There is no solution that can help you host all main the currencies at once (even the top 30) in particular on mobile.
-This is like getting a different browser for every site, or a different remote control for every tv channel.
+One wallet for NEO, one for MONERO, one for Ripple and so on.
+There is no solution that can help you host all the main currencies at once (even the top 30), in particular on mobile.
+This is like getting a different browser for every site, or a different remote control for every TV channel.

-Even hardware wallets that support multiple (but not all currencies) have important limitations as you quickly realize they can’t support at once more than a few currencies
+Even hardware wallets that support multiple (but not all currencies) have important limitations as you quickly realize they can’t support at once more than a few currencies.

-Each crypto service also his own wallet and they more often than not, do not play nice with other services: Most ICO backed networks have their own wallet: TON (telegram upcoming chain), Crypto Kitties too, Exchanges have their own wallets and so on.
-Making it quickly complicated for users to remember where all their assets are stored, but also multiplying the chances of exposures to attacks.
+Each crypto service also has its own wallet and more often than not they do not play nice with other services.
+Most ICO-backed networks have their own wallet: TON (telegram upcoming chain), Crypto Kitties too, exchanges have their own wallets and so on, making it quickly complicated for users to remember where all their assets are stored, but also multiplying the chances of exposures to attacks.
 Those wallets are not talking to each other except via the transactions pipes for sending assets to each other.
 It quickly becomes challenging to remember what you own and where.
 You end up with a list to manage your wallets and private keys.
 Not ideal.

 The current state of crypto custody is forcing users to have multiple assets hosted in various wallets, increasing the risk of exposures.
-Some users will find in this a security-by-design safeguard: if all your funds are not in the same place, then you are less exposed at once to an attacker.
+Some users will find in this a security-by-design safeguard: If all your funds are not in the same place, then you are less exposed at once to an attacker.
 On the other side, you need to invest a lot more in managing all those access points and you lose significantly in convenience.

 The responsibility of platforms and manufacturers

-No matter how secure are the solutions at hand, current crypto custody solutions have another set of weak spots: Mobile operators, Browsers, App Stores and Ad Platforms have become the main target of hackers to steal your funds.
+No matter how secure the solutions at hand, current crypto custody solutions have another set of weak spots: mobile operators, browsers, app stores and ad platforms have become the main target of hackers to steal your funds.

-Hackers are ingenuous at finding ways to hack your mobile phone number who usually protects your SMS 2FA .
-Some hackers regularly build fake mobile wallets app and under the nose of Apple and Google and hope to get you fooled to provide your private keys.
-And finally it has never been easier to buy an ad on Google or Facebook and pretend to be the service you think you need, not mentioning the ingenious social hacks to get you to provide your private key (live example below on Facebook)
+Hackers are ingenuous at finding ways to hack your mobile phone number, which usually protects your SMS 2FA.
+Some hackers regularly build fake mobile wallet apps under the nose of Apple and Google and hope to get you fooled to provide your private keys.
+And finally it has never been easier to buy an ad on Google or Facebook and pretend to be the service you think you need, not mentioning the ingenious social hacks to get you to provide your private key (live example below on Facebook).

-Even domain registrars and DNS providers have become target to hackers and can result in loss of funds
+Even domain registrars and DNS providers have become targets to hackers and can result in loss of funds.

 Those platforms have a critical responsibility and liability in the industry.
 They can’t ignore it, it is just too important.